 Your physical servers, computers and end-user devices (laptops, mobile phones, tablets), printers, network switches, routers, and firewall devices.

-Your CRM tool (such as Hubspot, or Salesforce), productivity tools (e.g. G Suite, or Office 365), enterprise resource planning tool (like SAP, or Sage).
+Your CRM tool (such as HubSpot and Salesforce), productivity tools (e.g. Google Workspace, or Office 365), enterprise resource planning tool (like SAP, or Sage).

 Network elements are all about your connectivity (such as your office LAN, WAN, SDWAN).
 This also covers your internet connection, VoIP, network cabling, hubs, switches and routers sort of fall into this category as well.